 Cross is an editor-at-large for Southern Living and a feature writer who has received awards from the Society of Professional Journalists, the Society of American Travel Writers, and the Media Industry Newsletter.
 Her writing has appeared in Outside, Cooking Light, Bicycling, Runner’s World, The Tampa Bay Times, The Birmingham News, The Anniston Star, USA TODAY, The New Orleans Times-Picayune, and CNN.com.
 She lives in Alabama.

-Programs are still being planned by the committee, but some are already scheduled.
-Events will kick off with a review of the book by committee member, Mike Zerbe, on January 22 in the Rodman Library auditorium at 7:00.
+Events kicked off with a review of the book by committee member, Mike Zerbe, on January 22 in the Rodman Library auditorium at 7:00.
 Small book discussion groups are planned for January 25 at Pancho’s Restaurant at 11:30, February 22 at Papa Gyros at 11:00, and March 7 at Frank’s Family Restaurant at 3:30.
 The book discussions will be led by members of the One Book executive committee.
 On February 27 at 7:00, at the Alliance Satellite Center of Stark State, a panel of residents from Newton Falls will share their experiences and what they know about the F5 tornado that hit their town on May 31, 1985.
-The movie, “Twister,” will be shown on the big screen in the Rodman Library auditorium on March 10 at 2:00.
+On March 6 at 7:00, emergency preparedness experts ask, "Are you prepared?" and will discuss having a "go" bag, insurance matters, and technology alerts at the Alliance Y.W.C.A.
+A movie about two storm chasers will be shown on the big screen in the Rodman Library auditorium on March 10 at 2:00.
 The committee will be raffling off two Little Free Libraries for the Alliance area.
 They were made by Girl Scout Troop #60359 that meets at Union Ave.
 United Methodist Church and is led by Regena Clair.

-Full information about these and other programs as they develop may be found on the library’s website at www.rodmanlibrary.com
+Full information about these and other programs may be found on the library’s website at www.rodmanlibrary.com/oboc-events

 The selected books for the past 14 years for the Alliance area have been “The Color of Water” by James McBride, “Riding the Bus with My Sister” by Rachel Simon, “Real Time” by Pnina Moed-Kass, “Beyond the River” by Ann Hagedorn, “Plenty” by Alisa Smith and J.B.
 MacKinnon, “Blood Done Sign My Name” by Timothy Tyson, “Three Cups of Tea” by Greg Mortenson, “Make the Impossible Possible” by Bill Strickland, “One Amazing Thing” by Chitra Divakaruni, “Thunder Dog” by Michael Hingson, “The Essay” by Robin Yocum, “Lisa’s Story: The Other Shoe,” by Tom Batiuk, “A Deadly Wandering,” by Matt Richtel, and "The Life We Bury," by Allen Eskens.